plavez/datascientest_project_main_project/doc/DOCUMENTATION.md

 Before starting, ensure you have:

-- AWS account and credentials configured (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, correct region)
+- An AWS account with credentials configured (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, correct region)

-A Linux shell (or WSL) with:
+- A Linux shell (or WSL) with the following tools installed:

-1. terraform (v1.x)
+  1. Terraform (v1.x)
   2. kubectl

-3. helm
+  3. Helm

-4. git
+  4. Git

-5. SSH access to GitHub (or HTTPS access if you use HTTPS URLs)
+  5. SSH access to GitHub (or HTTPS access if HTTPS URLs are used)

-6. Two k3s clusters will be created:
+- Two k3s clusters will be created as part of this project:

-7. dev cluster
+  - dev cluster

-8. prod cluster
+  - prod cluster

-**Throughout the documentation the working directory is:**
+**Throughout the documentation, the working directory is:**

 ```
 ~/datascientest-main-project/main-project
 ```
 You can adapt it if your path is different.